lewishowles/components/src/components/content/data-table/data-table.md

 - type: `object`
 - default: `{}`

-Any additional configuration for columns.
+Any additional configuration for columns. **Note:** Any column without configuration will not be displayed.
+This is to make it easier to hide unnecessary columns, and to help enforce proper labelling of column data.

-#### Available Configuration Keys
+#### Available configuration keys

 |Key|Type|Default|Description|
 |-|-|-|-|